 8 Tips and Steps on Finding Name for Your Business

-What’s in a name and how much does a name of a business matter?
-A lot, when you’re talking about success, first impression and ultimately, a lasting reputation.
+What’s in a name, and how much does the name of a business matter?
+A lot, when you’re talking about success, first impression, and ultimately, a lasting reputation.

 So when you are a newcomer and don’t have a discernible identity to introduce to others, how do you determine your brand name?
 How long does it take for you to come up with a name?
-What kind of research was made and what’s the criteria of choosing such identity?
+What kind of research was made, and what’re the criteria for choosing such an identity?

 Common ways brands are named

-Before you may come up with a name of your own business, let’s observe the common characteristics of how brands have been named.
+Before you may come up with a name of your own business, let’s observe the typical characteristics of how brands have been named.

-Combine two words that closely associate with your brand and you can construct a suitable name.
-Groupon, Facebook, FourSquare, TurboTax, Snapchat, PayPal and DreamWorks are some of the big brands that take names out of ma mashup of two different words.
+Combine two words that closely associate with your brand, and you can construct a suitable name.
+Groupon, Facebook, FourSquare, TurboTax, Snapchat, PayPal, and DreamWorks are some of the big brands that take names out of a mashup of two different words.

 Geography can also be a part associated with the brand, so they get picked and chosen.
-Amazon as an exotic and biggest river in the world, Patagonia, which is also a mountain range in South America, relates to climbers and surfers, New York Life is an insurance brand tied to the state that birthed it, ewhile Nokia is formerly a paper mill near Nokianvirta River in Finland and Cisco takes its name from San Francisco, California.
+Amazon, as an exotic and biggest river in the world.
+Patagonia, which is also a mountain range in South America, relates to climbers and surfers.
+New York Life is an insurance brand tied to the state that birthed it.
+Nokia refers to a paper mill near the Nokianvirta River in Finland, and Cisco takes its name from San Francisco, California.

 These are brands that readily convey the products or services they offer.
-Unlike brands such as Apple or Caterpillar that have little to nothing to do with their portfolio, these are brands that give you idea on what they are: samples include YouSendIt, TripAdvisor, Pizza Hut, Toys R Us, and Hotels.com.
+Unlike brands such as Apple or Caterpillar that have little to nothing to do with their portfolio, these are brands that give you an idea of what they do.
+Examples include YouSendIt, TripAdvisor, Pizza Hut, Toys R Us, and Hotels.com.

 Coined and invented terms

 If it’s too difficult to create a brand name, why not create one out of nothing?
-Talk about Xerox, Verizon and Kodak which had little to no meaning but caught on and became popular.
+Talk about Xerox, Verizon, and Kodak, which had little to no meaning but caught on and still became widely popular.

 - The brand name needs to sound good.
-When read aloud it is enunciated clearly and has no bad translation in another language or evoke a different meaning when misheard.
+When reading aloud, it is enunciated clearly and has no bad translation in another language or evokes a different meaning when misheard.
 Typically they consist of a few syllables and may use alliteration to make it memorable.
-Think American Apparel, Krispy Kreme, Best Buy and Coca-Cola.
+Think American Apparel, Krispy Kreme, Best Buy, and Coca-Cola.

 - Make sure you can trademark your selected name.
-Whether you are planning to build a small brand or something you’ll eventually sell to a corporation, ability to trademark a brand name is an important consideration.
+Whether you are planning to build a small brand or something, you’ll eventually sell to a corporation; the ability to trademark a brand name is an important consideration.
 Likewise, check out uspto.gov — or a new site called Trademarkia.com — before settling on a name.